T.50 (standard): Use

+The IA5STRING string type in ASN.1 is restricted to characters in IA5.
 This standard is referenced by other standards such as RFC 3939 ("Calling Line Identification for Voice Mail Messages").
 It is also used by some analog modems such as Cisco ones.

 Character set

 The following table shows the IA5 character set.
 Each character is shown with the code point of its Unicode equivalent.